December 18, 2020

 Surveys have an important place in online education.
 They can be used both during instruction as a way of polling learners’ opinions on a topic or after a course as a means of discovering what learners thought of their educational experience.

 The most popular type of survey used in EdApp is a free text survey.
 This allows a user to express anything they want.
-Meaniwhile for trainers, it helps them to qualitative data and vital information like demographics.
+Meanwhile for trainers, it helps them with qualitative data and vital information like demographics.

-This type of survey is great for letting respondents speak their own mind.
+This type of survey is great for letting respondents speak their own minds.
 The main issue with using free text surveys, however, is that it lacks a quantitative component.

 You may want to use this in a course to ask open-ended questions without definitive answers.
-This will let your students express themselves outside of the constraints of multiple choice or true/false type questions.
+This will let your students express themselves outside of the constraints of multiple choice or true/false type survey questions.

 You can also use this in post-course surveys.
 You can ask about their favorite or least-favorite aspects of the course.

 How to create a free text survey question in the lesson editor is simple.
 You only need to specify the questionnaire.
-Optionally, you can set text length limits on students’ answers.
+Optionally, you can set text length limits on students’ answers to the open questions.

 This is a good survey type to use because it is easy for learners to understand.
 It is limited, however, in that it doesn’t give them the same voice as a free text survey.

-You can use this type during a course to see how your students feel about a particular topic.
+But based on a survey such as this, you can come up with solid conclusions about how your learners understood or felt about a particular topic.
 For example, you may want to poll them about what they think the answer to a question is before they learn the right answer during the lesson.